DogISm/Rocket/README.md

-# Not a guided missile
+# Not a guided missile...
 I think